krish-59/TunnelForge/Implementation-plan.md

 * **Prepare for Release:** Finalize the npm package details:

-  * Ensure the root `package.json` has correct name, version, bin field (for CLI), description, keywords (to highlight “ngrok-like”, “tunneling”, etc.), author info, and license.
+  * Ensure the root `package.json` has correct name, version, bin field (for CLI), description, keywords (to highlight "ngrok-like", "tunneling", etc.), author info, and license.

   * Run a build for the backend (TypeScript compile to JavaScript in a `dist` folder).